 Below are the reasons why a router will send a prune message:

-1. No directly connected host that is interested in the multicast traffic.
+- There is no directly connected host interested in the multicast traffic.

-2. No downstream router that is interested in the multicast traffic.
+- There is no downstream router interested in the multicast traffic.

-3. If multicast traffic was received on a non-RPF interface.
+- The multicast traffic was received on a non-Reverse Path Forwarding (RPF) interface.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.